Episode notes

 About the show

-Bullseye (formerly known as The Sound of Young America) is a weekly celebration of the best of arts and culture.
-Host Jesse Thorn sifts the wheat from the chaff to bring listeners in-depth interviews with the most revered and revolutionary minds in our culture.
+Bullseye is a celebration of the best of arts and culture in public radio form.
+Host Jesse Thorn sifts the wheat from the chaff to bring you in-depth interviews with the most revered and revolutionary minds in our culture.

 People